EricaXia/myblog/content/ml_list.md

 +++

-This is the master list of machine learning algorithms I will contribute pages about.
+Master list of machine learning algorithms I contribute pages about.

 ---